 As an actor, Sammy has co-starred on episodes of "Murder, She Wrote," "The Trials of Rosie O'Neill" and a "Columbo" movie-of-the-week, as well as appearances on "Magnum, P.I.," "Superior Court," "Divorce Court," the soap operas "Generations" and "Loving," and in such films as "Xanadu" and "Ghostbusters."

-Sammy's vast repertoire -- over 2,000 songs -- includes a combination of the standards of the 20's, 30's, 40's and 50's, Broadway showtunes, Big Band music, contemporary standards, Dixieland jazz, and the old-time sing-a-longs.
+Sammy's vast repertoire -- over 3,000 songs -- includes a combination of the standards of the 20's, 30's, 40's and 50's (including the Gershwins, Cole Porter and Irving Berlin), Broadway showtunes, Big Band music, contemporary standards, Dixieland jazz, and the old-time sing-a-longs.
 His debut CD recording, "I'm Glad There Is You," was released in January, 1998, and appeared on the first-round ballot for the 1999 Grammy Awards for "Traditional Pop Vocal Performance."
 His second CD recording, "So Far It's Wonderful," was released in October, 2001.